-Physiotherapy and Exercise Physiology
+MD Health Exercise Physiology

 We have over 10 years’ experience and combine the latest research in treatment techniques with our qualifications and understanding to reduce your pain and improve your injury in the long term.

-We combine hands-on treatment and clinical Pilates exercises, which helps you take an active role in your recovery.
+We combine hands-on treatment and Clinical Pilates exercises, which helps you take an active role in your recovery.

 Take the first step

-Initial Physiotherapy or Exercise Physiology Assessment
+Initial Exercise Physiology Assessment

-Our initial assessment is free and involves a complete analysis of your injury or pain.
+Your Initial Exercise Physiology appointment involves a complete analysis of your injury or pain.
 This is extremely important as the biomechanical effects from one area may be contributing to another.

 For example, a typical case of back pain would involve assessing the lumbar spine, pelvis and hips, as all these areas can contribute to back pain.